ssebs/python-101/0_intro-to-programming/README.md

 ## Binary/Hexadecimal 101
+> You may be better off googling this
 - We just saw the machine code above in *hexadecimal*
     - Which looked like a3 04 6c
     - Another way to represend hexadecimal numbers is 0x4a
-- What's hexadecimal?
 - First we have to understand how we typically use numbers.
 We count up to 9 normally, then once we get to 10, we put a '1' in the 10's slot, and start over.
 So 12 is really 10 + 2.
 This is called "base 10"
+- What's hexadecimal?
     - Hexadecimal is base 16, which means it goes to 16 before we add another digit.
 Since we only have 10 digits, we use 6 letters to represent numbers past 10.

     **Table below**